Share On Social!

 - Unity and camaraderie

-After grad school, she moved back to Dallas to help her Latino community deal with unfair urban planning practices.
+After grad school, she moved back to Dallas to help her Latino community deal with unfair urban planning practices, like what was happening in Floral Farms at Shingle Mountain.

 In 2018, began working at the Inclusive Communities Project as the planning and community outreach director.